DomVinyard/react-remember/readme.md

 ## Defaults

 Defaults are the values that are instantiated on first launch.
-Here we set user as a blank object, this is a good way to segment your global state.
-We can now `remember({ user.name: 'dom' });`.

 ```js
 <Rememberer